meAmitPatil/inspector/hackathon/README.md

 # MCPJam Hackathon Projects

 Welcome to the MCPJam hackathon collection!
-This is a directory of fun hackathon projects to get people familiar with building MCP servers
+This is a directory of fun hackathon projects to get people familiar with building MCP servers.
+Designed for all skill levels.
+Each project takes less than 10 min.
+New projects added every week

 </div>

 ## Hackathon Projects

-### 🌌 NASA MCP Server (Python)
+### 🌌 (Week 1) - NASA MCP Server

 **Location:** `nasa-mcp-python/`